This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 | Idle timeout | idle_timeout |

-This should be set to zero as the user will not be able to navigate away from your site. |
+This should be set to zero, as the user will not be able to navigate away from your site. |

 | CPU overclocking | cpu_boost |